revzilla/payeezy/README.md

 # Payeezy

 An elixir library for Payeezy payment.
-Right now this supports ValueLink gift card transactions only.
+Currently supports ValueLink gift card transactions only.

 ## Installation